ahmet-celik/fontuley/README.md

 Fontuley
 ========

-This project is intended to provide some tools for inspecting fonts and modifying fonts.
+This project is intended to provide some tools to make it easier to inspect fonts and modify fonts.

 The initial tool will display the table of contents of a TrueType/OpenType font.